deekayen/usbkill/README.md

 Bash can trap signals to close `usbkill`, however a `kill -9` probably won't get trapped.
 The other signals could still be trapped and cause the computer to shutdown when the script is signaled to close.
+Unfortunately, this can cause your computer to always have an unclean shutdown since a normal shutdown would still signal the script to close and thereby cause a premature `poweroff` event.

 # Contact
 david@dkn.email - 7E38 B4FF 0A7C 2F28 5C31  2C8C EFD7 EC8D B5D4 C172